What is a Conservation Easement?

 In 2016 Congress made the income tax incentives for donations of conservation easement permanent.
 The Land Trust Alliance or LTA has a brochure outlining these changes.
 Tax incentive brochure (2016)

-To learn more about land protection options for your property, call the office (231.256.9665) and talk to Matt Heiman, Director of Land Protection or Kim Hayes, Land Protection Specialist.
+To learn more about land protection options for your property, email Matt Heiman, Director of Natural Land Protection or Kim Hayes, Director of Farmland Protection.